-Think slow living and you’re more likely to picture a country cottage, a cup of tea or a flickering candle over an open book.
+Think slow living and you’ll likely picture a country cottage, tea and a flickering candle over an open book.

-That is, after all, the aesthetic that Instagram hashtags and Pinterest boards show us.
+That is, after all, the aesthetic that Instagram and Pinterest shows us.
 Slow living bloggers move to the countryside to get away from the corporate world.
 And books on slow living often focus on nature and the rural life.

 But for many of us, that’s not the reality.
-The vast majority of us live in big cities and young people are increasingly leaving the countryside behind.
+The vast majority of us live in big cities and more young people are leaving the countryside behind.

 And slow living is often just a weekend thing – or an aspiration that feels unrealistic.

-But how can slow living work for us now, wherever we are?
-Even if that’s an apartment tower alongside a noisy street with loud neighbours?
+But how can slow living work for us – where we are?
+Even if that’s an apartment on a noisy street with annoying neighbours?

 Here are some tips for slow living in the city:

 1. Make your home a sanctuary

-When you’re living in a fast-paced big city, you don’t want to come home to more overwhelm, stress and clutter.
+When you’re living in a fast-paced city, you don’t want to come home to more overwhelm and clutter.

-A clean, clutter-free yet cozy space will give you a sanctuary and a place to rest and recharge – not a space that will just add to your anxiety.
-Here’s how to get started:
+A clean, clutter-free yet cozy space gives you a sanctuary and a place to recharge – not a space that will just add to your anxiety.

 Declutter your space in short but regular sessions to keep it neat even when you’re busy.

 Choose a few beloved items to display.
-A clutter-free space should still be beautiful, not empty and stark.
+A clutter-free space should still be beautiful – not empty or stark.

 Keep it clean.
 Dust or piles of laundry are depressing to look at.

 2. Create a green oasis in your home

-Just looking at the color green reduces stress and calms us.
+Did you know: just looking at the color green reduces your stress levels.

-To create a green oasis in your home, fill your garden with a few green shrubs that are easy to maintain if you’re busy.
-Deck your balcony with flower pots and a couple of comfortable lounge chairs to create an oasis of calm.
+To create a green oasis in your home, fill your garden with a few plants that are easy to maintain if you’re busy.
+Deck your balcony with potted plants and some lounge chairs to create an oasis of tranquillity.